-planktic foraminiferal δ18O values in the PETM yield SSTs of 26°C, whereas Mg/Ca ratios within the PETM yield much warmer SST estimates of 28−32°C (Fig. 4D).
 The peak SSTs of ~32° within the PETM are consistent with TEX86-based SSTs from the PETM at ODP Site 1172 (Sluijs et al., 2011) and in the mid-Waipara section, eastern South Island, New Zealand (Hollis et al, 2012).
 At these locations, the two calibrations for TEX86 introduced by Kim et al. (2010) yield peak SSTs for the PETM of 32–34°C (TEX86H) or 26–28°C (TEX86L).
 Although the TEX86L calibration was considered more suitable for this region based on comparisons with other SST proxies (Hollis et al., 2012), a new Bayesian approach to TEX86 calibrations (Tierney and Tingley, 2014) yields temperatures for the PETM that are very similar to the TEX86H calibration.
 These PETM SSTs are also consistent with the SST estimates of 26°C that were derived from TEX86 and UK’37 for the late Eocene at Site 277 (Liu et al, 2009), given that deep sea temperatures cooled by ~8°C through the Eocene (Zachos et al., 2008).

-There is considerable debate about the veracity of such high temperature estimates in high latitude regions, with concerns raised about calibrations, seasonal bias and physiological processes (e.g. Hollis et al., 2012; Taylor et al. 2013; Inglis et al., submitted.).
+There is considerable debate about the veracity of such high temperature estimates in high latitude regions, with concerns raised about calibrations, seasonal bias and archaeol physiology processes (Hollis et al., 2012; Taylor et al. 2013; Inglis et al., under revision.).
 However, the consistency between SSTs derived from Mg/Ca and TEX86 (Burgess et al., 2008; Hollis et al., 2012) suggests that the high temperatures are due to factors that the proxies may have in common, such as a warm-season bias, rather than problems with respective calibrations or physiological factors.

-3.3.
-Pattern of PETM initiation
+3.6.
+Comparison with other PETM records